Kanikacoder13/Summer-Training-2026/Day-02.md

 During the practical session, I performed the following activities:

-- Implemented Membership and Identity Operators using Python programs.
+- Implemented programs using Membership and Identity Operators.
+- Solved logical operator-based exercises.
+- Practiced conditional branching using `if`, `elif`, and `else`.
+- Developed programs to:
+  - Check whether a number is positive and even.
+  - Check divisibility and multiples using logical operators.
+  - Classify age into Child, Teenager, Adult, and Senior categories.
+  - Find the greatest among three numbers.
+  - Print even numbers within a given range.
-- Practiced `for` loops with the `range()` function.
+- Practiced different looping techniques using `for` and `while` loops.
-- Iterated through lists, tuples, and strings.
-- Used the `len()` function with different collections.
-- Implemented `while` loops and observed the behavior of infinite loops.
+- Implemented password validation using `break`.
-- Practiced the use of `break`, `continue`, and `pass` statements.
+- Explored the use of `continue`, `pass`, and loop `else`.
-- Applied the `for-else` construct in searching operations.
-- Solved programming problems using loops and conditional statements.
+- Performed indexed iteration using `enumerate()`.
+- Practiced parallel iteration using `zip()`.
+- Developed a menu-driven ATM System Simulator using a `while` loop.
+- Implemented a Shopping Cart program featuring item addition, total calculation, checkout, and payment handling.

 ---